[Chapter Seven: Jewish Kingdoms―Israel and the House of David]

 So we have to ask ourselves, what could have been the source of the transposition of the deeds of the Amazons with those of the Atlanteans?
 Fortunately, the answer to this question is rather obvious.

 It turns out that Atlas, the first ruler of Atlantis according to Plato, had seven daughters.
 As Andrew Collins points out, their story is found in the work of a Greek historian named Hellanicus, who wrote a book called Atlantis.
 As Collins remarks: "Despite its compelling title, this Atlantis had nothing whatsoever to do with the Atlantis of Plato's dialogues.
 Here it denoted only the 'daughters of Atlas' " Well, isn't that interesting?
 Here we have a term for those daughters of Atlas usually referred to as the Atlantides that we can easily juxtapose with our just concluded account of the Amazons and their strangely Atlantean-like adventures around the Mediterranean and we can begin to see that Plato must have confused the Atlantides, the daughters of Atlas who procreated with "the most renowned heroes and gods," and the Atlantioi or Atlantes whom they conquered.
-Neither is this the only way these two geographical areas were related, for, as Livio Stecchini tells us in another unpublished article, "The Sahara":
+Neither is this the only way these two geographical areas were related, for, as Livio Stecchini tells us in another unpublished article, "The Sahara,"

 The geographical features indicate that there was a time in which the great volcanic massif of the Ahaggar in the middle of the Sahara was the center of a great [hydrographic] system.
 It divided the watershed of the Mediterranean from that of the gulf of Guinea.
 The course of the two great wadi, now completely dry, indicates that a river (Wadi Igharghar) went from the Ahaggar to Chott el-Jerid or Lake Triton of the Greeks and another river (Wadi Tafanasset) went to the river Niger.
 "Touching each other at their sources, they established a line of communication by water between the tropical countries and the Mediterranean."
 I will show that the Greek myth of the Argonauts concerns navigation along these rivers.